 As a result, we have a strict review process for members.
 You can either be referred to The Watercooler by a current member, or you can apply for membership here.

-About two weeks ago, we invited current Know Your Company account owners as part of a private beta… and it’s been amazing to see the conversations, honest insights shared, and helpful advice exchanged in only 14 days.
+About two weeks ago, we invited current Know Your Team account owners as part of a private beta… and it’s been amazing to see the conversations, honest insights shared, and helpful advice exchanged in only 14 days.
 We’ve discussed topics like “how to let someone go” and “how we run our all-hands meeting” and “how to create fairness between locations in a distributed company.”

 With 130+ folks who joined our initial private beta, here’s what a few folks have told me about The Watercooler so far: